new-production-institute/openlab-microfactory-wiki/src/welcome.md

 ## Outlook

-In the future additional resource flows might be inlcuded, such as material flows, energy sources (own photovoltaic electricity generation vs grid), etc.
+In the future additional resource flows might be included, such as material flows, energy sources (own photovoltaic electricity generation vs grid), etc.